-In accordance with the Corporations Act 2001, it is Mirvao's policy to rotate the audit engagement partner on the listed entity (being the Mirvao Group) at least every five years, and in accordance with that policy a new audit engagement partner was introduced in FY16.
+In accordance with the Corporations Act 2001, it is Mirvac's policy to rotate the audit engagement partner on the listed entity (being Mirvac Group) at least every five years.
+In accordance with that policy, a new audit engagement partner was introduced in FY16.